Kevin Lacroix (racing driver)

 Kevin Lacroix (born March 14, 1989) is a Canadian racing driver from Saint-Eustache, Quebec.
+He currently competes in the NASCAR Canada Series, driving the No. 74 Dodge for Innovation Auto Sport, a team he formed with fellow driver Mathieu Kingsbury.

 History

 After karting, Lacroix drove in Formula BMW USA in 2005 and finished second with four wins.
-In 2006 he competed in the Star Mazda Series for John Walko Racing and finished second in points with five podium finishes but no wins.
+In 2006, he competed in the Star Mazda Series for John Walko Racing and finished second in points with five podium finishes but no wins.
 2007 saw him compete in eight races in the second half of the Atlantic Championship season for Brooks Associates Racing.
 He won in his second start at Portland International Raceway.
-In 2008 he competed in the full Atlantic Championship schedule for Walker Racing.
+In 2008, he competed in the full Atlantic Championship schedule for Walker Racing.
 He finished 9th in points with a best finish of second in the season finale at Road Atlanta.

-NASCAR Canadian Tire Series
+NASCAR Canada Series

-Lacroix made his NASCAR Canadian Tire Series debut at the 2015 Pinty's Presents the Clarington 200 at Canadian Tire Motorsport Park.
-His debut would end quickly though as he crashed out of the race on lap four, finishing 26th.
+Lacroix made his NASCAR Canada Series debut at the 2015 Pinty's Presents the Clarington 200 at Canadian Tire Motorsport Park.
+His debut would end quickly though, as he crashed out of the race on lap four, finishing 26th.
 Lacroix's second start came at Circuit ICAR where he would dominate the day, taking the lead on lap two from veteran Alex Tagliani and never looking back on his way to his first career win.
 Lacroix won his second race of the year at Circuit de Trois-Rivieres, again in impressive fashion.

+In 2016, Lacroix would win two times during the season.
+He would score five top-fives, eight top-tens and two poles.
+He would finish the season fourth in the final season standings.

+In 2017, Lacroix would win the season opener at Canadian Tire Motorsport Park after qualifying on pole.
+He would go onto win later on at Circuit ICAR and Exhibition Place in back-to-back races.
+He would win again at Canadian Tire Motorsport Park.
+He would score nine top-fives, twelve top-tens and four poles.
+He would finish the season in the runner up position in the final standings to Alex Labbé.

-Lacroix is the only driver in Canadian Tire Series history to notch wins in two of his first four starts.
+Lacroix is the only driver in NASCAR Canada Series history to notch wins in two of his first four starts.